OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *valid aspect object* is a class info object (§7) that meets these constraints:

 1. The `opendma:Aspect` property must contain the value `true`
-2. The `opendma:Aspects` property must contain an empty set
+2. The `opendma:IncludedAspects` property must contain an empty set
 3. The `opendma:SuperClass` property must either contain `null` or a reference to a valid aspect object
 4. The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.
 5. The `opendma:Class` property must contain a reference to an object that is an instance of the class class object (§8.2)